Rudrabha/LipGAN/README.md

 ```bash
 python batch_inference.py --checkpoint_path <saved_checkpoint> --model residual --face <random_input_face> --audio <guiding_audio_wav_file> --results_dir <folder_to_save_generated_video>
 ```
+**Please use the --pads argument to correct for inaccurate face detections such as not covering the chin region correctly.
+This can improve the results further.**
 #### More options
 ```bash
 python batch_inference.py --help